-The Nebraska Strengthening Families Act (NSFA) Committee was created as the Normalcy Task Force under the umbrella of the Nebraska Children's Commission (Commission) to monitor and make recommendations related to Nebraska's implementation of the Federal Preventing Sex Trafficking and Strengthening Families Act, Public Law 113-183 (referred to in this document as the "Strengthening Families Act" or "SFA").
-Nebraska's Strengthening Families Act, §43-4702, implements the federal SFA and initial stakeholder recommendations.
+The Nebraska Strengthening Families Act (NSFA) Committee was created as the Normalcy Task Force under the umbrella of the Nebraska Children's Commission to monitor and make recommendations related to Nebraska's implementation of the Federal Preventing Sex Trafficking and Strengthening Families Act, Public Law 113-183.
+Nebraska's Strengthening Families Act, §43-4702, implements the federal Strengthening Families Act (SFA) and initial stakeholder recommendations.
 Both the federal and state SFA represent a culture shift to allow children and youth to grow and thrive in less restrictive, more family-like environments and participate in age and developmentally appropriate activities.
 Additional legislation related to best practices in implementation was passed as LB225 (2017).